deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

    3. Third: Imagine faulty or malicious action, e.g "The malicious owner could raise fees to 100%, redirecting all future yield.
 6. Summarise and abstract away technical details in this section here (`## Upgradeability`)

-> Upgradeability score: Low/Medium/High
+> Upgradeability score: High

 ## Autonomy

-See http://defiscan.info/learn-more#autonomy for more guidance.
+EtherFi Staking has multiple operators.

+Node Operators: operate native ethereum staking validators with the ETH depositted in the liquidity pool.
+Can be Trusted (fixed bid), or Trustless (highest bidder wins).

+Liquid Staking Tokens: liquid staking tokens are supported and restaked also. + Curve pool or prices for those tokens
+QUESTION: which eigenpod do they use?
+Who's the staker?

+Stakers who are bond holder

+Each withdrawal safe has a corresponding Eigenpod for restaking purposes.
+Is the staker the same as the node operator?¨

+Eigenlayer for restaking

-> Autonomy score: Low/Medium/High
+> Autonomy score: Low

 ## Exit Window

 See http://defiscan.info/learn-more#exit-window for more guidance.

-> Exit Window score: Low/Medium/High
+> Exit Window score: High

 ## Accessibility

 See http://defiscan.info/learn-more#accessibility for more guidance.

-> Accessibility score: Low/Medium/High
+> Accessibility score: High

 ## Conclusion